sambritton/Collagen_Elastin/README.md

 To change clusters, you will need to change the modules in build_model files.
 There are a few set up but the will go out of date soon.
 I prefer the dockerhub build since your image will always be the same.
 To use the CRC you can log into a gpu using the command "qrsh -q gpu -l gpu_card=1", and build then run.
 To use on a container based cluster, you must choose your own image (in yaml file) and then log in for building and log out to submit jobs.

+Code parameter explanation:
+-eps          | pulling increment noise threshold multiplier (2.0 => if movement is less than twice noise level, then increment)
+-dt           | timestep
+-dpull        | distance of pulling increment --pullPercent | percentage of network sides to be pulled (depending on axis)

+Last entry must be xml file with initial network configuration

+Usage example ./model -dt=0.001 data.xml